banderson19/my-app/notes.md

 ### Main focus
 * focus on ui appearence pulling from dummy data (integrate database in  version 2.0)
+* profile page and client list
+* change data base to clients and units in one home

 7/17/22
 * hard code ui with dummy data